Hawzz7/walmart_clone---Copy/README.md

 * npm install

-since I have made this project with vite that is why run this command
+since I have made this project with vite that is why the running command is
 * npm run dev
+* it will oppen the server at  http://localhost:5173/

 ## Technologies Used